HMS P48 (1942)

 HMS P48 was a Royal Navy U-class submarine built by Vickers-Armstrong at Barrow-in-Furness.
-Commissioned on 18 June 1942, she spent most of her career in the Mediterranean Sea.
+Commissioned on 18 June 1942, Vickers arranged for the wife of serving submarine Captain, Alister Mars of HMS Unbroken, Ting Mars and Commander of the cruiser Jamaica to officially launch P.48 at Barrow dockyard.

-After an initial patrol in the Norwegian Sea, P48 sailed to Gibraltar, then was assigned to the 10th Submarine Flotilla, based in Malta.
+After an initial patrol in the Norwegian Sea, P48 spent most of her career in the Mediterranean Sea.
+She sailed to Gibraltar, then was assigned to the 10th Submarine Flotilla which was based in Malta.
 After an uneventful patrol, she departed port on her last patrol, on 23 December 1942.
 She is thought to have been sunk two days later whilst attacking an Italian convoy in the Gulf of Tunis heading towards Tunis, from depth charges launched by the Italian torpedo boat Ardente, northwest of the island of Zembra.

-This vessel and her crew were honoured and immortalized by the nephew of one of the lost sailors (Lt.
-Stephen E. Spring Rice, RNVR), English musician Thomas Dolby, in the song "One of Our Submarines".
+The vessel and her crew were honoured and immortalized by the nephew of one of the lost sailors (Lt.
+Stephen E. Spring Rice, RNVR), English musician Thomas Dolby, in the August 1982 song "One of Our Submarines".

 Design and description

 The third batch was slightly enlarged and improved over the preceding second batch of the U class.
 The submarines had a length of 196.75 ft overall and displaced 545 LT on the surface and 740 LT submerged.
 The U-class submarines had a crew of 31 officers and ratings.

 P48 was powered on the surface by two diesel engines providing a total of 615 bhp and when submerged by two electric motors with a total of 825 hp through two propeller shafts.
 The maximum speed was 14.25 kn on the surface and 9 kn underwater.

 P48 was armed with four 21-inch torpedo tubes in the bow and also carried four reloads for a grand total of eight torpedoes.
 The boat was also equipped with a 3-inch (76 mm) deck gun.